imoore76/ldlm-docs/ldlm/server/configuration.rst

 Configuration
 ================

-Server configuration is facilitated using any combination of (in order of value precedence)
+Server configuration is specified using any combination of (in order of value precedence)
 CLI options, environment
 variables, and a configuration file.
 An option specified on the command line will